Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 And whoever ultimately becomes a ranking member or chair when we're in the majority, they have to understand that there are issues that the Congressional Black Caucus expects will be a priority within that committee.

-I would like to recognize, along with our Chair -elect, our outstanding staff of the Congressional Black Caucus.
+I would like to recognize, along with our chair-elect, our outstanding staff of the Congressional Black Caucus.

 None of what we are able to do as members is possible without a professional staff that works every single day in our individual offices and within the Congressional Black Caucus.

-Is being polished.
+The gavel is being polished.

 I'm getting inscribed your name, and it'll be ready for you on January the 3rd.

-Thank you, ma 'am.
+Thank you, ma'am.

-The house returns Monday at noon Eastern.
+The House returns Monday at noon Eastern.